slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Anything that does not bring me alive is too small for me.' -- David Whyte*

-PRACTICAL HINTS:
+HINTS:

-> *'a) Be fully present: learn to focus on what you are doing now;
+a) Be fully present: learn to focus on what you are doing now;
 b) Reduce decision making on small tasks to a minimum and do it quickly and in bulk.
 Too many decisions will drain you;
 d) Do things in batch.
 Interruption and switching between tasks costs too much.
 f) Focus just on 3 outcomes per day.
 Tackle your most important thing (MIT) first thing in the morning.